 "Without Serious Doubt . . .
 The Most Important Map In American History" (Lawrence Martin, Chief, Library of Congress Map Division, 1924-1946)

-First issued in 1755, Mitchell's map holds a special place in American history as both a visual artifact which shaped American history and a central document in the treaties which defined the boundaries in the northern part of North America for the next 200+ years.
+First issued in 1755, Mitchell's map holds a special place in American history as both a visual artifact that shaped American history and a central document in the treaties that defined the boundaries in the northern part of North America for the next 200+ years.

-Mitchell's Map of the British and French Dominions in North America . . . is widely regarded as the most important map in American History.
-Prepared on the eve of the French & Indian War, it was the second large format map of North America printed by the British, and included the best up to date information of the region.
-Over the next 200 years, it would play a significant role in the resolution of every significant boundary dispute involving the northern border of the then British Colonies, and later the United States.
+Mitchell's Map of the British and French Dominions in North America . . . is widely regarded as the most important map in American history.
+Prepared on the eve of the French & Indian War, it was the second large format map of North America printed by the British (after Popple's 1733 map) and included the best up-to-date information of the region.
+Over the next 200 years, it would play a significant role in the resolution of every major boundary dispute involving the northern border of the then British Colonies, and later the United States.
 It was also the map-of-record at the birth of the United States and continued in this role through the early life of the country.